 If relevant for your final output, it is better to ensure that the colors in your image are broadcast-safe in Photoshop before you import the image into After Effects.
 A good way to do this is to assign the appropriate destination color space—for example, SDTV (Rec.
 601)—to the document in Photoshop.
 After Effects performs color management according to color profiles embedded in documents, including imported PSD files.

-Flash and After Effects use separate terms for some concepts that they share in common.
+Animate and After Effects use separate terms for some concepts that they share in common.
 The following table lists the differences between the terms used in the two applications:

 |Composition frame (Composition panel)||Stage|

 |Project panel||Library panel|